KitaitiMakoto/itamae-plugin-resource-security_context/README.md

       action :restore
     end

-Note that default action of `security_context` is `:nothing`, you need to write `action` directory when you want to restore security context.
+Note that default action of `security_context` is `:nothing`, so you need to write `action` directly when you want to restore security context.

 You can also restore context recursively: